saurabh02/citrine-python-converter-template/README.md

 ### `Dockerfile`

-This file describes the docker container, almost exclusively by inheriting from `citrine-executor-python:latest`.
+This file describes the docker container, almost exclusively by inheriting from `citrine-executor-python:latest-onbuild`.
 You shouldn't need to edit this file.

 ## `convert()` method